LukasP726/Spring/README.md

 To run this project, you need the following:

 - **Java Development Kit (JDK)**
-    - Minimum required version: **Java 17** (or another version specified in the project).
+    - Minimum required version: **Java 17**.
     - Download and install from: [https://adoptium.net/](https://adoptium.net/) or [Oracle](https://www.oracle.com/java/technologies/javase-downloads.html).

 - **Maven**
     - The project uses **Maven Wrapper**, so you don't need to have Maven installed on your system.
     - Maven Wrapper will automatically download the correct version of Maven when you run it.

-- **Database (if required)**
+- **Database**
-    - If the project connects to an external database, ensure you have the database installed and properly configured (e.g., MySQL, PostgreSQL).
+   - The project uses **MySQL** as the database management system.
+Ensure that MySQL is installed and properly configured on your machine.
+   - The required version of MySQL is **8.0 or higher**.
+   - The database schema is provided in the file located at `src/main/resources/forum.sql`.
+Import this file into your MySQL database to set up the required tables and data.
-    - Configuration details can be found in `application.properties` or `application.yml`.
+   - Configuration details for connecting to the database can be found in `src/main/resources/application.properties`.

 ## Project Setup